 In his dual role as Sales Associate and Studio Operations Manager, Jim regularly meets with clients during in home inspections and interfaces with public adjusters and insurance agents for claim related projects.
 He manages logistics for every item that comes through the studio, including packing, handling, and transportation of artworks and objects.
 Jim works closely with our team of conservators to review and estimate projects and then helps to manage project details from start to finish.

 Jim’s educational background includes a BFA in Film and Video Production.
-His studies and interest in the arts and media encouraged him to join Trefler’s.
+His studies and interest in the arts and media encouraged him to join Trefler’s in 2019.
 In his words, “What drew me to restoration was the attention to craft it requires – while still being a creative process.”